Community Budget Advisory Committee

-In the coming weeks, the City Council will be considering three different budget scenarios with various tax levy increases and service reductions that were developed by the Community Budget Advisory Committee.
+In the fall of 2020, the City Council considered three different budget scenarios with various tax levy increases and service reductions developed by the Community Budget Advisory Committee.
 Below are the initial list of budget reduction options and ranking from the committee.

 - Budget reduction analysis

 - October 12 City Council Presentation (Updated October 15)

 What has the City done around staffing reductions, pay cuts, or reduced hours?
 For example, has a 10% salary decrease been considered?